TeamChoacury/docs/getting-started.md

 - Makefile
 - QEMU

-> [!NOTE]
+{: .note }
-> The compiler uses the x86_64 version of QEMU.
+The compiler uses the x86_64 version of QEMU.
 If you don't use that version of QEMU, replace qemu-system-x86_64 in the compiler shell script with your version of QEMU.

 ## Building
 To build the latest version of ChoacuryOS, download this repository.